 Bridge curriculum is designed to spark scholars' intellectual curiosity, stretch their academic horizon, and bolster their ability to succeed at Cal.
-Scholars will enroll in academic courses, as well as a seminar on Personal Wellness, for a total of 6-8 units, carefully selected to reflect their major and career interests.
+Scholars will enroll in two academic courses, for a total of 6-8 units, carefully selected to reflect their major and career interests.

-Scholars will be able to choose from 20+ courses offered in STEM, College Composition, Social Sciences, and Humanities.
+Scholars will be able to choose from 20+ courses offered in College Composition, Science, Computer Science, Data Science, Social Sciences, and Reading & Composition.
 All courses count toward UCB graduation requirements.
 For a complete course description, please click here.

 Scholars are placed in their courses by the Summer Bridge Placement Committee after considering the following factors: